 Chapter 3: HDPE Manufacturing Process

 HDPE pipe is manufactured from resin, which is made from natural gas feedstock.
 Resin arrives to the manufacturer via rail and is stored in tanks onsite until the manufacturing process begins.
-UPS follows the industry standard manufacturing process and performs additional QC and testing throughout.
+United Poly Systems follows the industry standard manufacturing process and performs additional QC and testing throughout.

 Receive and Test Raw Material

 The first step in the manufacturing process is receiving the raw material: HDPE resin.
 Resin is shipped by rail in the form of small, colorless pellets and is inspected upon receipt.
 The resin manufacturer provides material certification, production codes and data for each batch of resin.
 All of this information is stored and provided to customers to ensure full traceability of all material.
 If there is ever a question about material origin or quality, or if there is a material failure in the field, pipe manufacturers have a complete record of the incoming material, and can identify how much pipe was made with the specific batch of material.